zzzprojects/docs/dappertutorial.net/pages/getting-started/dapper-query-data.md

 </table>
 ```

-Similarly, you can add the following code in the `Details` action method to retrieve the specific customer from the **Customers** table.
+Similarly, you can add the following code in the `Details` action method to retrieve with the [Dapper Query](/query) method specific customer from the **Customers** table by passing an [Anonymous Type Parameter](/parameter-anonymous).

 ```csharp
 // GET: Customer/Details/5